Notes on the Geography of Poland: Agricultural Estates

-Perhaps the best known of the old aristocratic estates: Nieborow, west of Warsaw, southeast of Lowicz.
+Perhaps the best known of the old aristocratic estates was Nieborow, west of Warsaw and southeast of Lowicz.
 Confiscated from the Radziwill family after 1945, it became a museum.
 The mansard roof is a 20th century addition.

 Inside, a tiled oven occupies a corner with an elegance that makes a fireplace seem uncouth.

 Walewice, west of Lowicz.
-Once visited by Napoleon, in Russell's time it belonged to a Grabinski family.
+Once visited by Napoleon, it later belonged to a Grabinski family.
 By 1995 it was a state farm specializing in the production and sale of race horses.

 Approach to yet another estate.

-At the end of the driveway: Kopuszewo, south of Poznan, northeast of Leszno.
+It's Kopuszewo, south of Poznan and northeast of Leszno.
 In 1995 it was an operating state farm, with offices in the mansion.

 Orlovo, east of Torun.
-In Russell's time the estate belonged to Count Slaski, fond of African safari.
+In the early 1930s the estate belonged to Count Slaski, fond of African safaris.

 The main staircase.

-One of the extraordinary barns at Orlovo; once a stable, by 1995 it was primarily a granary.
+An extraordinary barn at Orlovo; once a stable, by 1995 it was primarily a granary.

 One of its horse stalls was occupied.

-Housing built for the workers on the state farm established at Orlovo after 1945.
+After 1945, housing was built for the workers on the state farm established at Orlovo.